awsdocs/incident-manager-user-guide/doc_source/tracking-details.md

 + **Analysis** – Identifies the analysis created from this incident\.
 Create an analysis from a resolved incident to improve your incident response process\.
 Choose the analysis to open the analysis details page\.
 + **Owner** – The account in which the incident was created\.

 In the **Tags** section, you can view and edit the tag keys and values associated with the incident record\.
-For more information about tags in Incident Manager, see [Tagging Incident Manager resources](tagging.md)\.
+For more information about tags in Incident Manager, see [Tagging resources in Incident Manager](tagging.md)\.